Arcade games

 Frequently asked

-What counts as an arcade game?
+What defines an arcade game?

-Are arcade games only for high scores?
+Are arcade games good for mobile?

 Blog